 Our goal is to have a residence(s) for families in crises where they can be housed until they are able to find, or be placed, in permanent housing.
 In the fall of 2015, Haywood Pathways Center was blessed with an offer of a matching grant that would then be partially used for this purpose.
 Within 2 months, a total of $ 220,000 (including the matching grant of $ 100,000) was raised; of which 75% has been restricted for the purchase or long term rental of a residence for families.
 A housing committee has been named, and is responsible for evaluating and obtaining appropriate and safe housing in Haywood County.

 Families who request housing must be motivated and committed to change and meet criteria established by the housing committee.
 Applicants will be required to undergo an interview with a case manager, needs assessment, legal clearance and drug/alcohol testing.
 We do not accept anyone who is under the influence of drugs or alcohol, but will refer them to a substance treatment program, and reconsider their application after successful completion of the program.
-Parents must commit to participation in the faith based program of case management to develop a plan of action based on their needs, goals and resources.
+Parents must commit to participation with a case manager to develop a person-centered plan of action based on their specific needs, goals and resources.
 Progress toward set goals is necessary for continued stay in the family housing residence.
 Families will be offered permanent housing as it becomes available through private, local, state and/or federal programs.